-You will have seen reports about possible disruption to flights this summer.
+You may have seen reports about possible disruption to flights this summer.

 As the summer travel season approaches, airlines, government and industry partners are working closely to support smooth journeys.
 While there is a risk of some disruption as a result of the situation in the Middle East, travellers in the UK are well protected by some of the strongest passenger rights in the world, offering reassurance if disruption does occur.